dustywhite7/Econ8310/SlidesCode/2,3 - ARIMA.md

 # Integrated Models

 We need to ensure that our data is stationary.
-To do so, we need to remove the time-trend from the data.
+To do so, we need to remove any time-trend from the data.
 - This is typically done through differencing

 $$ y^s_i = y_i - y_{i-1} $$